Ahead, a platform that connects psychiatrists with patients, raises $9 million – TechCrunch

 The company does not currently accept insurance for visits with HCPs, but insurance can be applied toward medication costs.
 The first visit with an Ahead doctor is $275, and the price goes down for follow-up visits.

-Ahead did 1,100 patient visits last month, with 15 health care providers on staff full-time and a total team of 33 people.
-Nearly 40 percent of employees are male, with nearly 60 percent female.
-The company said that all employees selected ‘unspecified’ for race, so Ahead doesn’t have data to share publicly in that regard.
+Ahead did 1,100 patient visits last month, with 15 healthcare providers on staff full-time and a total team of 33 people.
+Nearly 40% of employees are male, with nearly 60% female.
+The company said that all employees selected “unspecified” for race, so Ahead doesn’t have data to share publicly in that regard.

 The company sees a real competitive advantage in the landscape by having physical clinics.
 With ADHD as the company’s primary focus, the company is able to treat the condition via medication, which requires at least one in-person visit before prescribing medicine.